Explosive first quarter fuels Pacers' Game 4 win over Knicks

 The bench was crucial in helping the Pacers build the lead in the first quarter.
 Half of their points (17) came from the second unit, with T.J.
 McConnell and Obi Toppin leading the charge with seven in the first quarter.

-It was a balanced scoring effort for the Pacers, with five players in double figures, lead by Tyrese Haliburton with 20.
+It was a balanced scoring effort for the Pacers, with six players in double figures, lead by Haliburton with 20.

 Brunson was limited to 18 points on just 6-17 shooting, his lowest scoring output of the postseason.